Weakening Raymond soaks southwestern Mexico, no serious damage

 The U.S. National Hurricane Center downgraded Raymond to category 1 in the five-step hurricane intensity scale, saying it was now "barely a hurricane" and was expected to weaken to a tropical storm on Wednesday.

-Raymond, located about 100 miles off the resort town of Zihuatanejo on the coast of Guerrero state and 140 miles west-southwest of Acapulco, generated sustained winds of 75 miles per hour, and may draw nearer to land before starting to move slowly out to sea on Wednesday, the Miami-based center said.
+Raymond, located about 100 miles (161 km) off the resort town of Zihuatanejo on the coast of Guerrero state and 140 miles (225 km) west-southwest of Acapulco, generated sustained winds of 75 miles per hour (121 kph), and may draw nearer to land before starting to move slowly out to sea on Wednesday, the Miami-based center said.

 The hurricane was stationary for much of Tuesday, the forecasters said.
-They expected it to produce between five and 10 inches of rain in Guerrero and Michoacan, and in isolated cases as much as 15 inches.
+They expected it to produce between five and 10 inches (13-25 cm) of rain in Guerrero and Michoacan, and in isolated cases as much as 15 inches (38 cm).

 Heavy rain came down overnight in Acapulco, but by Tuesday morning only a slight drizzle was falling with light winds.
 People moved about freely, beaches were open and there were no signs of serious flooding in the city center.